St. Matthew Evangelical Church

 St. Matthew's website.

-The congregation of Central Congregational United Church of Christ lost their building to the flood waters of 2005 and, since that time, the two congreations have worshipped together under the name of
+flood waters of 2005 and, since that time, the two congregations have

-St. Matthew/Central Congreational United Church of Christ.
+Congregational United Church of Christ. -- Nancy